 General Program Comments

-The JHU Systems Engineering Program is intended for students who have a technical background and are now engaged, or desire in their career, to lead in the development of complex systems.
+The JHU Systems Engineering (SE) Program is intended for students who have a technical background and are now engaged or have the desire to be engaged in leading the development of complex systems.
 The JHU program has the objective of providing students with the knowledge and problem solving skills that are required to guide the engineering development of modern complex systems.
 These include the broad technical literacy necessary to integrate multidisciplinary system elements, and to make the system-level tradeoffs between performance, cost, and schedule.
 The students are expected to develop skills and habits of thought employing the principles of systems engineering.

 In this program, students learn from reading and from interactive presentations by experienced systems engineers, and by applying this knowledge to solving practical systems problems.
 They exercise their skills in analysis, synthesis, and coordination of the various disciplines required to develop, produce, and operate complex technical systems to meet a customer’s need.
 Through this “hands-on” approach under the guidance and tutelage of instructors experienced in systems engineering, the students develop the ability to think through the entire complex process of systems development from analyzing requirements to specifying operating procedures.
 They learn the systems engineering software tools available and can focus in domain areas most appropriate to their employment and careers.

 The field of systems engineering is relatively new, but has significant and increasing relevance in the development of both government and civilian systems.
 Systems engineers are highly sought after because their skills complement those in other fields and often serve as the "glue" to bring new ideas to fruition.
 Career choices and the related educational needs for those choices is complex, but they can be considered in the context of the following diagram.